Tetrakern/fictioneer/INSTALLATION.md

 The OAuth request redirect URI should be akin to `https://your-domain.com/oauth2`, the important part being the `/oauth2` endpoint.
 Note that the service providers can be picky, such as rejecting an URI that includes "www" if that is not actually part of your website’s address.
 Use the _exact_ string you see in your browser’s address bar.
 If the redirect returns 404, you usually need to flush your permalinks under **Settings > Permalinks** (just save).

+For more details on Patreon, see [Patreon Integration](#patreon-integration) further down.

 ### Phrases Tab

 ![Phrases Settings Preview](repo/assets/settings_phrases_preview.png?raw=true)